getsentry/eng-pipes/src/brain/issueLabelHandler/README.md

+# Issue Label Handler - Simplified

-# Time to Triage - Simplified
+## Time to Triage

 We track Time to Triage [as an SLO][looker] for the Open Source Team and the EPD org as a whole.
 The computation is [defined in LookML][implementation]